District Volunteer Programs

 Volunteers who are part of the School Reading Partners program support reading instruction in our early elementary and pre-kindergarten classrooms by giving children more opportunities to explore books and language.
 Volunteers read selected books with children and then use them to guide the child in discovery-based activities that reinforce early literacy skills.
 In addition, we have Spanish School Reading Partners, which pairs bilingual volunteers with students whose first language is Spanish or students in a dual language school to help them learn to read.
 We also have Mandarin School Reading Partners at Glenwood.
 All Reading Partners are required to view an online training session prior to placement.
 In addition, all volunteers must be high school aged or older.
 Please contact Jenny Walters at firstname.lastname@example.org for more information.

 EL volunteers work one-on-one or in small groups with students who are beginning to learn English.
 At the elementary level, volunteers engage students in simple interactions in English by looking at books, reading with students, or by assisting teachers with classroom activities and assignments.
 At the middle school and high school levels, volunteers help with reading, writing, and vocabulary in core subjects, and with developing academic skills in English.
-Volunteers are not required to speak a second language and are expected to attend a training session prior to placement.
+Volunteers are not required to speak a second language.

 Volunteers assist in a variety of day-to-day library operations.
 This may include helping to shelve books, supporting students with book circulation, reviewing daily holds, organizing shelves, helping with library displays, and organizing and processing new materials.
 Volunteers are expected to attend a brief orientation at the Volunteer Office prior to volunteering.

 Blue Ribbon Mentor-Advocate (BRMA) - Mentors